Probely/farcaster-remote-agent/README.md

 ### Option 2: Docker containers

 A working Docker installation and `docker-compose` must be available for these instructions to work.
-Typically, you would do this on a VM.
+You should follow this procedure on a VM with the aforementioned packages installed.

 1. You should have been given a `probely-agent-<id>.run` script, which is tailored to your installation.
 If you do not have this script, please contact Probely’s support team.